Suspension from secondary school

 You should be told the reason for the suspension, the number of days issued together with the dates of the suspension.
 If the information is not clear you can ask for more information.
 In addition to this information please see below.

 For the first five school days of a suspension you are responsible and have a duty to make sure that your child, if he or she is of compulsory school age, is not found in a public place during school hours, without a good reason otherwise you may be given a fixed penalty notice (fine) or be prosecuted.
-The headteacher must notify you of the first five school days on which this duty applies and although your child is not allowed in school, the headteacher should take reasonable steps to set and mark work for your child during this period.
+The headteacher must notify you of the first five school days on which this duty applies and although your child is not allowed in school, the headteacher should set and mark work for the five days your child is suspended.
+This can include using online programs such as Google Classroom Or Oak National Academy.
 If you do not receive any work, you should contact the school directly and ask for some.

 Can I see my child's educational records?